 Curacao's calendar features occasions that might influence your travel dates.

-This period, from approximately From from December to april, is the best time for avoiding rain.
+This period, from approximately From december To april, is the best time for avoiding rain.
 Expect larger busier conditions and increased prices due to popular demand.
-The conditions are generally sunny and pleasant, making it ideal for beach activities and discovering nature.
+The weather is generally sunny and pleasant, making it ideal for beach activities and discovering nature.

 The summer months, from approximately July to November, offer lower prices and fewer crowds.
 However, expect higher humidity and occasional brief rain showers.
 This period typically suits budget travelers and those seeking a quieter experience.
 Rain showers often pass quickly, leaving clear skies.